wp-plugins/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 4.2 =
+* added the ability to specify a custom URL as a shortcode parameter. (more info at the power user tutorial at http://benlikes.us/7r )

+= 4.1.1 =
+* added Russian translation
+* added sample bcttstyle.css file (for moving to the root of the /uploads folder) to assets/css

 = 4.1 =
 * the plugin now looks for a custom css stylesheet before falling back to the default style, giving designers and developers full access to the CSS, without disrupting user experience for folks just looking to plug and play.